This Baked Chili Lime Glazed Salmon is irresistible. The recipe is packed with chili lime flavor and baked to perfection for a quick weeknight dinner.

 Cilantro- The perfect fresh herb to garnish the salmon before serving.

-How To Make Baked Chili Lime Glazed Salmon:
+How To Make Baked Cilantro Lime Salmon (Step by Step Instructions):

 Recipe FAQs: